Medieval Association of the Midwest

 Medieval and Renaissance collections.

-We are also grateful for the CARA grant that will support graduate
+We are also grateful for the CARA grant that supported graduate

 Enarratio